106th Grey Cup: Broadcasting

 The game was televised in Canada by TSN (English) and RDS (French), and in the United States on ESPN2.

+TSN's coverage was produced by Paul Graham, which included a crew of 200 people and utilized 40 cameras including super slow motion cameras for instant replays, and a camera mounted on the referee.

 For the first time, a Spanish-language telecast was provided by ESPN Latin America for ESPN3 in Mexico, with Aaron Soriano on play-by-play and the Toronto Argonauts' Frank Beltre on colour.
 The move came on the heels of a letter of intent between the CFL and Mexico's Liga de Fútbol Americano Profesional, which contained a proposal for partnerships between the two leagues and the possibility of a CFL game played in Mexico as early as 2020.

 Entertainment

 On June 28, 2018, the CFL announced that The Reklaws would perform prior to the game as part of the SiriusXM Canada Kickoff Show, after their scheduled week 1 halftime performance at Investors Group Field in Winnipeg was cancelled due to inclement weather.
-Canadian country singer Brett Kissel sang the national anthem which marked the first time the line "in all of us command" was sung at the game.
+Canadian country singer and Alberta native Brett Kissel sang the national anthem which marked the first time the line "in all of us command" was sung at the game.

 On September 29, 2018, the CFL announced that Alessia Cara would be the halftime performer.